 Christine paints contemporary landscapes, characterised by strong lines and shapes, flattened planes and the use of vibrant colour.
 She grew up in Trinidad and the bright light and vivid colours of the tropics still exert an influence in her paintings.

-She lives on the Buckinghamshire border with Hertfordshire and Bedfordshire and draws inspiration from the countryside: the gentle beauty of the Chiltern Hills, views from the Ridgeway, the patterns of fields scored by furrows and bounded by hedgerows, the bare trees of winter, the colours of crops and the seasons.
+She draws inspiration from the countryside where she lives, on the Buckinghamshire border with Hertfordshire and Bedfordshire: the gentle beauty of the Chiltern Hills, views from the Ridgeway, the patterns of fields scored by furrows and bounded by hedgerows, the bare trees of winter, the colours of crops and of the seasons.

-Other parts of England also feature in her paintings: the South Coast, Devon, Cornwall, Shropshire, Lincolnshire and the Lake District.
+Other parts of England feature in her paintings too: the South Coast, Devon, Cornwall, Lincolnshire, Shropshire and the Lake District.

 Another aspect of her work is her still life paintings which often include flowers for their exuberant colours and organic shapes.